BrutalBotX/youtube_commentsXtractor/README.md

 I've provided both CLI and GUI versions, so you run try any of them.

 For CLI, make sure that google-api-python-client and urllib is installed.
-If not run this:
+If not, run this:
 ```bash
   pip install google-api-python-client